For many years now, it has seemed like the biggest source of debate for fans of the NFL Draft revolved around what happened during the draft itself.

-Comedian Joey Mulinaro of Barstool Sports put together a hilarious spoof on the obsession with mock drafts last year, when he posted on Twitter a bit depicting a person who quit his job to focus on viewing mock drafts, and started his own podcast titled, “For Those About to Mock.”
+Comedian Joey Mulinaro put together a hilarious spoof on the obsession with mock drafts a couple of years ago, when he posted on Twitter a bit depicting a person who quit his job to focus on viewing mock drafts, and started his own podcast titled, “For Those About to Mock.”

 Check out the bit below.

 My Strange Addiction: NFL mock drafts pic.twitter.com/Qede2ua7L0— Joey (@JoeyMulinaro) April 21, 2020

 Make no mistake about it, mock drafts are EVERYWHERE.

 Prominent national websites such as ESPN and the NFL Network don’t have just one designated person making one mock draft.
 They have several analysts who put together multiple mock drafts in the months and days leading up to the draft, essentially calling them “Version 1.0” or “Version 4.0.”

 Websites often produce hundreds of mock drafts before the actual draft commences.

 Beat writers of NFL teams around the country get into the act as well, by releasing their own mock drafts for their publications, doing so multiple times before the draft.

 The draft itself offers a big reason for hope for NFL fans who know that drafting well is the biggest and quickest way for their team to see success.